 Shopping in Apia

-If shopping for gifts and locally made products is on your agenda in Apia, as well as the markets, there are a few galleries and shops to visit: The Vanya Taule'alo Gallery in Taumeasina Village (Legends Cafe adjoins the gallery, it's walking distance from Taumeasina Island Resort).
+If shopping for gifts and locally made products is on your agenda in Apia, as well as the markets, there are other galleries and shops to visit: Janet's has four locations in Apia and The Vanya Taule'alo Gallery is in Taumeasina Village (Legends Cafe adjoins the gallery, it's walking distance from Taumeasina Island Resort).
 On Cross Island Road you will find Tiapapata Art Centre, and Mailelani Samoa.
 On the way to the Papase'ea Sliding Rocks is Plantation House in Alafua Village.

 Falemata'aga (The Museum of Samoa), corner Ififi & Vaitele Streets

 The Museum of Samoa is divided into four small rooms - Environment, Pacific, Samoan Culture, and Samoan Prehistory.
 Look for signs on the doors on the ground and first floor inviting you to enter.
-Admission is free and the museum is open Monday-Friday, 9.30am - 4pm.
-The museum's Facebook page is worth a visit.
+Admission is free (donations appreciated) and the museum is usually open Monday-Friday, 9.30am - 4pm.

 Palolo Deep Marine Reserve, Vaiala Beach Road

 It's best to visit Palolo Deep at high tide to avoid getting cut and grazed by rocks and coral, and to avoid damaging the coral.
 The 'deep' is about 100 metres from shore so it's best suited to confident swimmers, reef shoes recommended or flippers to get you out to the deep faster.
 See Trip Advisor reviews for current information and photos.
 (2019 admission is $5 tala.
 Mask, snorkel and flipper hire is $19 tala for all three, there was also a bus onsite selling cold drinks.
 If you're staying in Apia, a short taxi ride will get you to Palolo Deep.
 Open daily from 8am to 6pm).

 Visitor Information Centre, Beach Road

 The Visitor Information Centre is on Beach Road and an information booth opens at Faleolo International Airport for arrivals.
-As mentioned previously, there aren't a lot of brochures for accommodation or activities at the Visitor Centre but there are free maps and a Samoa Today & Tonight Guide, it's a good idea to do some research before you leave home.
+As mentioned previously, there aren't a lot of brochures for accommodation or activities at the Visitor Centre but there are free maps, it's a good idea to do some research before you leave home.

 Samoa Cultural Village, behind Visitor Information Centre, Beach Road